Synchronization in rotating supersolids: Synchronization for different scattering lengths

 \section{Synchronization for different scattering lengths}

 The synchronization process only occurs in the supersolid phase.
 This becomes clear when we study the angular momentum and frequency alignment $\kappa$ for different values of $a_s$.
-Figure\,\ref{fig:Lz_diffas} shows these two quantities for initial states at different $a_s$, spanning from $a_s = 95\,a_0$, where the supersolid has strong superfluid connection between droplets, to $a_s = 90\,a_0$, in the independent droplet regime.
+Extended data Fig.\,\ref{fig:Lz_diffas} shows these two quantities for initial states at different $a_s$, spanning from $a_s = 95\,a_0$, where the supersolid has strong superfluid connection between droplets, to $a_s = 90\,a_0$, in the independent droplet regime.
 In this data, we magnetostir at a constant frequency $\Omega = 2\pi\times15$ Hz.
 In the supersolid regime, the angular momentum exhibits a behavior similar to Fig.\,\ref{fig:fig2}(e) in the main text: it is initially constant, before suddenly increasing and ultimately stabilizing at a plateau when vortices move to the center.
 For this dynamical protocol at constant $\Omega$, the onset of vortex nucleation--marking the beginning of synchronization--reflects low frequency quadrupole mode resonances, which act as a seed for vortex nucleation, as discussed in Ref.\,\cite{casotti2024oov}.
 In contrast, in the independent droplet regime the angular momentum increases gradually without any sharp rise, indicating that vortices do not enter and synchronization is not occurring in an experimentally feasible timescale.

 To quantitatively relate the results across different scattering lengths, we compare the frequency alignment $\kappa$.
-In Fig.\,\ref{fig:Lz_diffas}(c) we show that synchronization is only achieved when the initial state is a supersolid.
+In Extended data Fig.\,\ref{fig:Lz_diffas}(c) we show that synchronization is only achieved when the initial state is a supersolid.
 We interpret these results as follows: when the density coupling between droplets is negligible, this dynamical protocol is insufficient to bring the system to its equilibrium configuration in the rotating frame--where all droplets rotate at the same frequency--and, thus, synchronization fails to occur within an experimentally accessible timescale.
 We hypothesize that synchronization may never occur in the independent droplet regime in an experiment.
 In the theory, we use a single valued wavefunction that is forced to have a residual coupling between the droplets, eventually converging to a stationary solution to the underlying equation.
+Nevertheless, three-body losses prevent the experimental study of droplets in the independent droplet regime in the considered geometry.